noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

   - relationships amongs other instances at a specific point in time
     - same notation as class diagrams, but again, focused specifically at that point in time

+#### composite structure diagrams

+- model the internal structure of a classifier

 ### behavior diagrams

 - ideally where you will identify & scope the methods of your system

+#### interaction overview diagrams

+- model an overview of control flow
+- specialized mix of activity and interaction (sequence/communication) diagrams

+- key elements
+  - frame: rectangles with a header (and name) in the top left
+    - the header represents some action
+  - node
+    - interaction: the actual sequence/communication diagram is displayed
+    - interaction use: the sequence/communaction is not depicted, only the name of the behavior is given

 #### use case diagrams